Ismails017/Token-System/README.md

 # Token-System
-after cloning the repo
+After cloning the repo,
-direct your to Token.aspx file to view the token validating system.
+direct your url to "Token.aspx" file to view the token validating system.